Whakahoa Whakawatea Kaitoi Tangata Holdsworth Creative Spaces Fellowship

 The decision-making process

+All complete applications that are eligible will be passed on for assessment.
 Proposals will be reviewed in terms of the assessment criteria.
-The panel of arts professionals evaluating the proposals will include at least one panellist who has participated in a creative spaces programme.
+The panel of arts professionals evaluating the proposals will include at least one panelist who has participated in a creative spaces programme.
 An Arts Access Aotearoa staff member will support the panel but will not be involved in the assessment.

 The decision-making panel will consider the following factors to evaluate each proposal: